firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://aws.amazon.com/route53/

-Domain
-Technology
- # question 18
-Skipped
-Which of the following statements is INCORRECT regarding Amazon EBS Elastic Volumes?
+ # question 18 Which of the following statements is INCORRECT regarding Amazon EBS Elastic Volumes?

-Amazon EBS Elastic Volumes can persist data after their termination
+1. Amazon EBS Elastic Volumes can persist data after their termination

-Correct answer
-Amazon EBS Elastic Volumes can be bound to several Availability Zones (AZs)
+2. Amazon EBS Elastic Volumes can be bound to several Availability Zones (AZs)

-Amazon EBS Elastic Volumes are bound to a specific Availability Zone (AZ)
+3. Amazon EBS Elastic Volumes are bound to a specific Availability Zone (AZ)

-Amazon EBS Elastic Volumes can be mounted to one instance at a time
+4. Amazon EBS Elastic Volumes can be mounted to one instance at a time

 Overall explanation
-Correct option:
+### Correct option: 2

 Amazon EBS Elastic Volumes can be bound to several Availability Zones (AZs)